 We’re now involved in green roofing projects from Pembrokeshire to St Kilda (and nowhere inbetween…..).
 The bees are working the English stonecrop on our own nearly finished barn roof, and a new build near Fishguard has a covering of our growing medium planted with both English and biting stonecrop, alongside thrift, sheep’s bit, kidney vetch and a host of other Pembrokeshire coastal plants that should cope with the exposed conditions that they’ll be subject to.
 Matt’s been up to St Kilda to assess options for the green roof to cover a new building there.
 The former inhabitants traditionally turfed all of their houses and storehouse (‘cleits’), as well as using dried sods as fuel.
 They didn’t have modern equipment like the turf-cutting bucket that we used on a recent translocation project, but they also didn’t have archaeological and ecological constraints to be mindful of.
 This new roof is set to be an interesting challenge!

 We got schmoozed by the BBC last year, and the resultant feature with Kate Humble has already generated interest in our seed from as far afield as Germany.
 Our wilfully non-commercial attitude seemed to come across OK, but among the many bits that got left on the cutting room floor was my plug for Flora Locale.
 I suggested that potential customers outside of Wales should look for a supplier of direct-harvested meadow seed in their own region.
 We’re conservation-minded before business-minded, and keen to see wild meadows retain their own local distinctiveness wherever possible.
 Plantlife have put together a good explanation for this approach at http://www.plantlife.org.uk/uk/our-work/campaigning-change/keeping-wild-wildflower.
 With this in mind, if you’re after seed for a garden then we’ll happily sell our 250g seed bags when we have them back in stock in late summer.
-If you’re a rural landowner with a larger meadow, then it would be better for you to visit www.floralocale.org and choose a local supplier of direct-harvested seed from their recommended supplier page (we’re not actually on there – we’re too tight to pay the fee!).
+If you’re a rural landowner with a larger meadow, then it might be better for you to visit www.floralocale.org and choose a local supplier of direct-harvested seed from their recommended supplier page (we’re not actually on there – we’re too tight to pay the fee!).

 We’ve got Charlie and Meyrick from MC-Rustics helping us to build another seed-drying and beekeeping storage barn – turf roofed (of course) and with space for beehives built into the south-facing straw-bale wall (to be plastered with dung from our cows and clay from a new pond).
 Can’t wait to see it finished.